PengPaulWang/PengPaulWang.github.io/README.md

 This is Dr. Peng Wang's personal website.
 While creating this website, some online resources are used.
-If you identify anything that bothers you any shape or form, please drop an email to: p.wang@mmu.ac.uk, letting me know what should be changed or removed.
+If you identify anything that bothers you in any shape or form, please drop an email to: pauloliverwang@gmail.com, letting me know what should be changed or removed.

 Please copy and paste the following link in your browser for details: